hoprnet/hoprnet/docs/sc-audit-08-2023/docs/02-response-to-preliminary-report.md

 - Always emit `ChannelBalanceIncreased` in a successful `tokenReceived` call.
 - Use tight packing for `HoprChannels.tokensReceived()` payload, meaning 40 bytes for `fundChannel` and 64 bytes for `fundChannelMulti`
 - Document bidirectional channel funding in /`ERC777.tokensReceived()` is not intended for production use.
+- Use packet encoding for ticket hashing to align with off-chain ticket usage.

 #### 4. Bump Safe to v1.4.1